areenraj/Monte-Carlo-Error-Reduction/README.md

 The payoff can be used to calculate the price of the option based on the no-arbitrage assumption.
 The code contains four functions:-

 * calcvol - This uses the mibian python library to calculate the implied volatility of the market after the user has given it the parameters of an option contract whose price is already known.
 Usually the input parameters are the values taken from a similar contract with a different strike price.
-* simulation - This function simulates the Geometric Brownian Motion of for a number of iterations i and time steps i_t.
+* simulation - This function simulates the Geometric Brownian Motion of the stock price for a number of iterations i and time steps i_t.
 It returns the results in the form of an array containing all the spot prices for all time steps.
-* payoff - This caclulates the payoff the call option and also finds out the standard error associated with it.
+* payoff - This caclulates the payoff of the call option and also finds out the standard error associated with it.
 It returns the price of the contract and its standard error.
 The inputs are the simulation list and the results from the simulation function.
 * plotMCS - If required, the iterations can be plotted using this command.
 They are graphed against day-to-day progression to show how each spot prices fares as the time increases.
 The input for this function includes the simulation list and the results from the simulation function.

 ![Blank diagram](https://github.com/areenraj/Monte-Carlo-Error-Analysis/assets/80944803/2cfd075b-7fa4-4663-91e4-4f5815f9f5f5)

 Each simulation is treated as a class defined by its input parameters and all the test cases have to be entered in a list which can then be passed to the functions.
-The use of numpy, matplotlib, datetime and mibian has been made. scipy has also been installed as a dependency for mibian.
+The use of numpy, matplotlib, datetime and mibian has been made. scipy has also been installed as a dependency for mibian and for the various number generators.

 ## Error Reduction

 One way to reduce the error is to increase the number of possibilities being considered.
 This is a crude way to throw computational power at the problem.
-A more elegant approach is variance reduction through the use of certain techniques that help to reduce the variance of the entire simulation.
+A more elegant approach is that of variance reduction through the use of certain techniques that help to reduce the variance of the entire simulation.
 We analyze three methods that could be used to accomplish the same

 ### Anti-Thetic Variates
 This part is more along the lines of a statistical trick that employs the use of the total variance formula and the concept of the covariance between two variables.
 The total variance of a variable that is composed of two other variables is as follows